 While all investments involve risk, microcap stocks are among the most risky.
 Many microcap companies are new and have no proven track record.
 Some of these companies have no assets, operations, or revenues.
 Others have products and services that are still in development or have yet to be tested in the market.
 This bulletin will provide you with a list of risks and “red flags” to consider before investing in a microcap stock.

-Risks You Should Consider Before Investing in Microcap Stocks
+Risks You Should Consider Before Investing In Microcap Stocks

 Lack of public information.
 Often, the biggest difference between a microcap stock and other stocks is the amount of reliable publicly-available information about the company.
 Most large public companies file reports with the SEC that any investor can get for free from the SEC's website.
 Professional stock analysts regularly research and write about larger public companies, and it is easy to find their stock prices on the Internet or in newspapers and other publications.
 In contrast, the same information about microcap companies can be extremely difficult to find, making them more vulnerable to investment fraud schemes and making it less likely that quoted prices will be based on full and accurate information about the company.
+If the company is not subject to SEC reporting requirements, investors may also have trouble obtaining information about the management, operations, financials, and other important aspects of a company.

 Lack of liquidity.
 A stock’s liquidity generally refers to how rapidly a stock can be bought or sold without substantially impacting its price.
 Stocks with low liquidity may be difficult to sell, increasing the possibility that you may sustain a more substantial loss if you cannot sell the shares when you want to.
 Historically, microcap stocks have been less liquid than the stocks of larger companies.
 Before investing in a microcap company, you should carefully consider that you may have difficulty later selling the stock or that the sale will have a noticeable impact on the stock’s selling price.